Professional Development for Educators

 Words in Motion

-For grades 2-8
+For Teachers Grades 2-8

-Working with the elements of dance, this workshop provides teachers an engaging approach for students to explore free-verse poetry and delve into the nuances of rich vocabulary.
+Working with the elements of dance, this arts integration workshop provides teachers an engaging approach for students to explore free-verse poetry and delve into the nuances of rich vocabulary.
 By composing free-verse poems and choreographing them into dances, teachers learn how to immediately apply movement structures and prosody to enhance the meaning of text and help students express their understanding of words and poems.
 Please come dressed in loose comfortable clothing and be prepared to move.

 Literacy Components: